Table of Contents

-When it came to actually building the small hut ceiling, Friðrik and the builders had no idea how to put it together or even how to hang it.
+When it came to actually building the small hut ceiling, Friðrik and the builders had no idea how to get started.
 After a few failed attempts and lots of laughter, they finally managed to put their heads together and get the job done.
 “Up it went and it’s still hanging on after all these years.”
+“I highly doubt that many African huts have been built using Icelandic wheat,” says Friðrik Pálsson and laughs.

 View other suites through our Rooms & Suites Page.